iobaidu5/Notepad-in-cpp/README.md

 # Notepad-in-cpp
-This is a Simple Notepad application (Semester PRoject) in C++, Run on CLI ( Command Line Interface ).
+This is a Simple Notepad application (Semester Project) in C++, Run on CLI ( Command Line Interface ).